Bank of North Dakota: History

 The bank was initially conceived by populists in the Non-Partisan League, who wanted to reduce farmers' dependence on out-of-state corporations via regulation and public ownership of economic infrastructure.
 Grain, railroad, and banking trusts strongly opposed the new bank, and sought various measures to prevent or limit its creation.
 These included funding an opposition party, suing in state courts to prevent the bank's sale of bonds, and then boycotting said bonds.
 These actions delayed the bank's capitalization until 1921.

-Originally proposed as a credit union-style institution to free the farmers of the state from predatory lenders in Minneapolis and Chicago, The business-backed Independent Voters Association then pursued political processes to force the bank's closure.
+Originally proposed as a credit union-style institution to free the farmers of the state from predatory lenders in Minneapolis and Chicago, the business-backed Independent Voters Association then pursued political processes to force the bank's closure.
 The recall of NPL Governor Lynn Frazier effectively ended that plan, with BND taking a more conservative central banking role in state finance.

 During the Great Depression, teachers were paid with warrants of payment.
 The BND paid teachers in the state full price, as opposed to the 15%-discounted payments they would have received elsewhere.
-In the 1940s, the Bank sold back farmland that had been foreclosed in the 30s to the same families at below-market prices.
+In the 1940s, the Bank sold back farmland that had been foreclosed in the 1930s to the same families at below-market prices.

-In the 40s and 50s, BND shifted towards a more passive policy, focusing less on farm loans and more into managing the state's investments and providing services to local banks.
+In the 1940s and 1950s, BND shifted towards a more passive policy, focusing less on farm loans and more into managing the state's investments and providing services to local banks.
 It began making transfers (akin to dividends) to the state's general fund in 1945.

 The services provided by and scope of the Bank increased significantly under the governorship of William L. Guy.
 During this period, the bank increased partnerships with other financial institutions to provide participation loans, making its first Small Business Administration loan and first participation loans in 1965.
 It also provided the first federally-insured student loan in the US in 1967.

 COVID-19 pandemic

-The BND's support of small commercial banks was important in their ability to provide relief during the pandemic, leading to North Dakota having the highest density of approved paycheck loans in the United States.
+The BND's support of small commercial banks was important in their ability to provide relief during the COVID-19 pandemic, leading to North Dakota having the highest density of approved paycheck loans in the United States.
 Larger banks were slower to move due to their increased layers of decision-making, while smaller local banks were able to take advantage of their local communication networks, understanding of their customers, and the fact that paycheck loans tended to fit their average loan size to be faster at approving loans.